 Respiratory Disease Set to Increase Worldwide

 If it pans out, LeBrasseur’s senolytic therapy could be the first disease-modifying cure for respiratory diseases.
-This would be a welcome development because analysts expect respiratory diseases to increase worldwide, due to increases in air pollution and smoking, two of the main causes of lung disease
+This would be a welcome development because analysts expect respiratory diseases to increase worldwide, due to increases in air pollution and smoking, two of the leading causes of lung disease